Chris Benard: NCAA

-Benard earned his place among America's top triple jumpers after graduation from Arizona State.
+Benard earned his place among America's top triple jumpers after graduation from Arizona State University.
 Bernard earned eight All-American as a college student-athlete.
 He gained an athletic scholarship to attended Arizona State University and competed for the Arizona State Sun Devils track team.

-In his last appearance at NCAA level, Chris Benard placed tenth overall at the 2013 NCAA Indoor meet.
+In his last appearance at NCAA level, Benard placed tenth overall at the 2013 NCAA Indoor meet.

-Chris Benard competed well at NCAA taking the runner-up spot at the 2012 NCAA Men's Division I Indoor Track and Field Championships.
+Benard competed well at NCAA taking the runner-up spot at the 2012 NCAA Men's Division I Indoor Track and Field Championships.

-Chris Benard competed well at NCAA level, coming 19th in his debut at the 2011 NCAA Men's Division I Outdoor Track and Field Championships.
+Benard competed well at NCAA level, coming 19th in his debut at the 2011 NCAA Men's Division I Outdoor Track and Field Championships.

 Competing for Riverside City College, Bernard earned two All-American awards in 2010 from National Junior College Athletic Association.

 Benard won the 2009 community college edition Mt SAC Relays as a freshman in a then personal best in the triple jump with a jump of 14.95 m to place first.